Multnomah-Clackamas Regional Educator Network (MCREN)

 We ask a lot of our educators, and we’ve long known they need more support to help students reach achievement goals.
 In 2017, Oregon created the Regional Educator Networks to provide more equitable support for teachers throughout the state.
 Investment decisions are made using an equity lens to ensure initiatives will meet the needs of the region, not just one district.

-Clackamas ESD is a partner in a regional branch of this effort – the Multnomah-Clackamas Regional Educator Network (MCREN).
+Clackamas ESD leads a regional branch of this effort – the Multnomah-Clackamas Regional Educator Network.
 A collaborative team of educators spanning districts across Multnomah and Clackamas counties came together in 2020 to initiate their work in improving the systems that support educators, from career preparation and recruitment to ongoing professional development and advancement support.
-They began accepting proposals in fall 2020 to fund projects such as culturally sustaining regional mentor training and anti-racist training for white educators.
+They began accepting proposals in fall 2020 to fund projects such as culturally sustaining regional mentor training and culturally responsive practices in all aspects of the education system.

 Program Contacts